RebeccaFlach/covid-modeling/reports/draft_report.md

 ![arrival_rate_figure](https://github.com/RebeccaFlach/covid-modeling/assets/47285707/dce121a0-2e7c-43b0-a068-6aa552deaa68)

 **Figure 3: Infections v.
-Infections v.
 Customer Arrival Rate**, representing the relationship between the average number of infections per day vs. the rate at which customers enter the store.
 We perform a parameter sweep to investigate the impacts of changing the arrival rate, ranging from 0.1 to 2.5.
 The remaining parameters are set to their default values.

 ### Store Maximum Capacity